JetBrains/lincheck/docs/topics/testing-strategies.md

         fun get() = c.get()

         @Test
-        fun stressTest() = StressOptions() // stress testing options .actorsBefore(2) // number of operations before the parallel part .threads(2) // number of threads in the parallel part .actorsPerThread(2) // number of operations in each thread of the parallel part .actorsAfter(1) // number of operations after the parallel part .iterations(100) // generate 100 random concurrent scenarios .invocationsPerIteration(1000) // run each generated scenario 1000 times .check(this::class) // run the test
+        fun stressTest() = StressOptions() // Stress testing options:
+            .actorsBefore(2) // Number of operations before the parallel part .threads(2) // Number of threads in the parallel part .actorsPerThread(2) // Number of operations in each thread of the parallel part .actorsAfter(1) // Number of operations after the parallel part .iterations(100) // Generate 100 random concurrent scenarios .invocationsPerIteration(1000) // Run each generated scenario 1000 times .check(this::class) // Run the test
     }
     ```